groue/GRMustache/Guides/view_model.md

 [Many Mustache implementations](https://github.com/defunkt/mustache/wiki/Other-Mustache-implementations) foster the ViewModel concept, and encourage you to write your custom subclasses.

-GRMustache implementation follows closely the behavior of the [canonical Ruby implementation](https://github.com/defunkt/mustache).
+By subclassing GRMustacheContext, you'll get a behavior that is as close as possible to the [canonical Ruby implementation](https://github.com/defunkt/mustache).

 However, this topic is not mentioned in the [Mustache specification](https://github.com/mustache/spec).